 - Using polling to boost public participation

 - Look at your company behind the scenes

 - Make use of LinkedIn as a 21st century cold email tool (of sorts) LinkedIn lead generation, a sub-genre in itself of lead generation is particularly effective in reaching millennials.

 3. Mobile-friendly is not optional

-Ensure your mobile app landing pages, emails, and website are configured to not just be mobile friendly but mobile first.
-The interface will suit any size computer, be it a smartphone, tablet or desktop.
+Ensure your mobile app landing pages, emails, and website are configured to not just be mobile-friendly but mobile-first.
+The interface will suit any size computer, be it a smartphone, tablet, or desktop.
 Any element of your website should be considered mobile.
 Buttons and ties should be bigger and have enough space around them so visitors can quickly click them without unintentionally hitting neighboring buttons.

 4. Video content is effective, and podcasting is great

 Since millennials are infamous for using – or is that even over-using their technology – it should come as no surprise they love watching video content.
-They watch online video averaging 5 hours and 39 minutes per week.
+They watch online videos averaging 5 hours and 39 minutes per week.
 This gives your brand the perfect opportunity to connect with millennials.
 By consistently publishing video content that gives value to these consumers, you can build relationships with these buyers and even make them lifelong brand advocates.